-BOATER ALERT: We will be installing a rotary smolt trap on the White Salmon River in late March, 2017 which will be in the river until June.
+BOATER ALERT: We will be installing a rotary screw trap on the White Salmon River in late March, 2017 which will be in the river until June.
 Boaters should use extreme caution near the trap.
 The trap will be located on river left, at river mile 1.4 near the “White

 Author Archives: admin